joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 [...]
 ```

+We've added a new method to the Gallery class.
+We are using React's `componentDidMount` lifecycle method to trigger the loading of data from Flickr.
+Lifecycle methods are called by React at specific times in a component's lifecycle.
+In this case, the method will be called whenever the component is added to the DOM.
+Note that the Gallery component is only added to the DOM once, so this will give us our initial load of images.
+For a more dynamic component that is loaded and unloaded over an application's lifecycle, this might cause excessive service calls or other unforeseen results.

-This is using the `fetch` browser API to make a request to Flickr.
+We are using the `fetch` browser API to make a request to Flickr.
 Fetch returns a promise that resolves with `response` object.
 Calling `response.json()` gives us another promise, which is the actual JSON result we are looking for.
 We'll map over the photos to create an array of Flickr image urls.

 > Let's be honest.
 This application is simple.
 We could stop right here and we'd have the basic requirements done.
 Maybe we add an error handler in the fetch promise chain, some logic to see if there are images and *DONE!* At this point you really have to stop and use your imagination a bit.
 Simple requirements rarely last in the real world.
 Soon the application will grow as feature requests roll in.
 Authentication, a slide show, the ability to load different galleries and images sets...
 This **is not** good enough.